-If requested, the University will provide a party with an advisor for any meeting or proceeding relating to the process.
-The University is required to provide a party with an advisor when the party does not have an advisor present at the hearing, and one is provided to conduct questioning on behalf of the party.
+The University is not required to provide a party with an advisor in any circumstance except where the party does not have an advisor present at the hearing, and one is provided to conduct questioning on behalf of the party.

-XXII.
+XXI.
 TREATMENT RECORDS AND OTHER PRIVILEGED INFORMATION